A legend in the Kelowna radio world will sign off for the final time this morning.

 Mills has spent 12 years as part of the Power 104 morning show, 17 years with the station in general and 48 years in the radio industry.

-It goes without saying that his shoes will be big ones to fill and the man being brought in to do that is Kieran Wilkie.
+It goes without saying that his shoes will be big ones to fill and the man that's been brought in to do that is Kieran Wilkie.

-Wilkie actually started his career with a practicum at the station in the mid-2000s, back when it was CKOV and on the AM side of the dial.
+Wilkie started his radio career with a practicum at the station in the mid-2000s, back when it was CKOV and on the AM side of the dial.

 “Kieran was a broadcast student and he came here as a practicum student, and that was in the Bruce Davis days,” explained Doobay.